djoker07/Atmiami/README.md

 Social_Home is a web service that will provide easy control over your house applications in the web, basically some home automation together with your favorite social media.

 we will be using:
-facebook React
+- facebook React
-facebook Parse
+- facebook Parse
-facebook LogIn
+- facebook LogIn
-.club domains
+- .club domains

 hardware:
-Raspberri Pi
+-Raspberri Pi
-Arduino
+-Arduino
-Servos
+-Servos
-Web cam
+-Web cam
-LEDs
+-LEDs